Juhani

 of the QA but not at all efficiency aspects.
 In real business cases, however,

-the company itself must take also efficiency seriously into consideration.
+the organization itself must take very seriously also efficiency into consideration.
 That

 Certification or registration